digitalquery/wp-vagrant/README.markdown

 1. `vagrant up`
 1. Browse to your hostname - and you should see your site up and running

+### PHP version

+To change the PHP version, edit `settings.sh` and set the `php_version` setting to 5.5, 5.6 or 7.0.
+Run `vagrant provision` if you're changing an already created vagrant instance

 ### Settings.sh